Janine Melnitz: Personal life

 In "Janine's Genie", in which Janine encounters an evil genie after receiving a possessed lamp (unaware that the genie is evil), one of her wishes is for Egon to fall in love with her, and in one instance when she is driving Ecto-1, Egon comments, "Janine, you're beautiful when you drive."
 Egon and Janine share a handful of tender moments throughout the series, but Egon's somewhat stilted emotions often create a barrier between them.

 Appearances

 Ghostbusters

+In Ghostbusters, Janine is hired as the secretary of the Ghostbusters, managing their business affairs and greeting walk-in clients.
+She reads and plays racquetball in her spare time.
+Once the company's workload starts to grow, she remarks at one point that she has been working for two weeks straight without a break and says sourly, "I've quit better jobs than this."

-In Ghostbusters, Janine is hired as the secretary of the Ghostbusters, where she keeps tabs on the clients.
-In the film's novelization, it is stated that she was the one who helped designed the Ghostbusters' "no ghost allowed" logo.
+In the film's novelization, it is stated that she helped design the Ghostbusters' "no ghost allowed" logo.
 She also interviews Winston Zeddemore for the job as the fourth member of the team.
 Later, she helps Egon interview Louis Tully, who was possessed by Vinz Clortho, the Keymaster of Gozer.
 After the battle with Gozer, she is seen outside of 55 Central Park West, hugging Egon, happy to see him alive and well, joining the rest of the Ghostbusters as they drive off in the Ecto-1.